timmyd7777/SSCore/SSData/Stars/README.md

 Tetra3.npz
 ----------

-This is a star pattern database for the Tetra3 plate solver, stored in compressed NumPy table format.
-The database contains 116537 patterns and 6043 stars, and can be used with fields of view from 90 to 10 degrees in width.
-It was compiled from the [5th Bright Star Catalog](http://tdc-www.harvard.edu/catalogs/bsc5.html) to magnitude 7 using the modified version of `tetra3.py` included in the **SSCode/Tetra3** directory.
-The arguments to the Tetra3 python database generator method were as follows:
+This is a star pattern database for our C++ implementation of the [Tetra3](https://github.com/esa/tetra3) plate solver, stored in compressed NumPy table format.
+The database contains 116,537 patterns and 6043 stars.
+It can be used with fields of view from 90 to 10 degrees in width.
+It was compiled from the [5th Bright Star Catalog](http://tdc-www.harvard.edu/catalogs/bsc5.html) to magnitude 7 using the modified python version of `tetra3.py` included in the **SSCode/Tetra3** directory.
+The arguments to the python Tetra3 database generator method were as follows:

 ```
 t3 = Tetra3()